MicrosoftDocs/sql-docs/docs/relational-databases/databases/sql-server-data-files-in-microsoft-azure.md

 ### SQL Server concepts

-To use Azure blobs for SQL Server data files:
+To use Azure page blobs for SQL Server data files:

 - Create a policy on a container and also generate a shared access signature (SAS) key.